jqshuv/deathban/README.md

   spectator-after-death: true # If the user get gamemode spectator after death.
   ban-time: 30 # Ban time in minutes or 0 for permanent.
   ban-ip: false # true or false, if the user should be IP banned.
+  ignore-permission: false # true or false, if the users with permission should be ignored by the plugin.
 ```

 ### Permissions